Same-sign trileptons as a signal of sneutrino lightest supersymmetric partlcle: Abstract

 \section{Abstract}

-Contrary to common expectation, a left-sneutrinos can be the lightest supersymmetric particle in some cases.
-This opens a new door in dark matter studies.
-We show that same-sign tri-lepton (SS3L) events at the Large Hadron Collider distinguish such scenarios, up to gluino masses exceeding 2 TeV.
+Contrary to common expectation, a left-sneutrinos can occasionally be the lightest supersymmetric particle.
+This has important implications in both collider and dark matter studies.
+We show that same-sign tri-lepton (SS3L) events at the Large Hadron Collider, with any lepton having opposite sign vetoed, distinguish such scenarios, up to gluino masses exceeding 2 TeV.
 The $jets~+~MET$ signal rate is somewhat suppressed in this case, thus enhancing the scope of leptonic signals.
-SS3L is also the only viable signal of the axino/gravitino LSP, sneutrino NLSP scenario.

-One usually expects missing transverse energy (MET) together with jets, leptons or photons as signals of supersymmetry (SUSY) with conserved R-parity at the Large Hadron Collider (LHC)\cite{Mukhopadhyaya:2010qf,Mukhopadhyay:2011xs}.
-R-parity (defined as $R~=~(-1)^{(3B+L+2S)}$) ensures a stable lightest SUSY particle (LSP) which can be the dark matter (DM) candidate\cite{Baer:2014eja}.
-The LSP is mostly the lightest neutralino (${\chi^0_1}$) but a light gravitino\cite{Roszkowski:2014lga,Cottin:2014cca} or the axino\cite{Baer:2008eq,Baer:2010kd} in some scenarios.
-SUSY signals in the latter class are often characterised by hard photons (or isolated leptons) from neutralino (or slepton) decay along with MET.
-Otherwise, the highest discovery reach for SUSY is usually achieved through searches in the $0\ell~+~jets~+~MET$ channel.\cite{Chatrchyan:2014lfa,Aad:2014wea}